 You can also use some apps to set up user profiles to make it easier to quickly call up your favourite drink, without having to cycle through lots of menu options.

 Are expensive bean-to-cup coffee machines worth it?

 The upfront cost of bean-to-cup coffee machines can be anything from a few hundred to several thousand pounds but our tests show that paying out more doesn’t necessarily guarantee you’ll get better coffee.
-We've recently uncovered a bean-to-cup coffee machine that's so poor we had to issue our first in years.
+We've previously uncovered bean-to-cup coffee machine that have been so poor we had to issue our first in years.

 Average upfront cost of coffee machines compared

 The average bean-to-cup model costs around £800 upfront, but our top scoring bean-to-cup coffee machines start from around the £200 price mark, so you don’t have to spend a small fortune to get the best coffee at home.
 We recommend you look closely at the features you really want the most in our before choosing.

 The main advantage of bean-to-cup machines is that you'll be using freshly ground beans each time and have a lot more control over the customisation of your morning brew.
 If adjusting the strength, grind and temperature of your drink is important to you, you’ll be wise to invest in a one of our Best Buy bean-to-cup coffee machines.

 On top of the price of the machine, you’ll also want to consider things such as running costs as these can affect how much you spend over time.
 Even the very cheapest of our can cost more in the long run and will not have all the extra features of a bean-to-cup machine.

 How much does it cost to run a bean-to-cup coffee machine?